 Whatever your definition of speciesism, there is one sure way to stop being personally responsible for it – going vegan.
 This doesn’t just mean not eating animal products, but also not consuming anything for which animals have been exploited.

 Whether this radical approach is legitimate is the subject of some debate among animal ethicists.
 Is every use of animals a form of speciesism?
 It’s your decision if you want to, for instance, occasionally eat a little (sustainable, organic!) cheese or meat.
-However, there is one thing we can all agree on: Mistreating animals is morally indefensible.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+However, there is one thing we can all agree on: Mistreating animals is morally indefensible.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?